indra-labs/indra/doc/whitepaper.md

 allocation (daily, monthly), it can raise the price of routing or simply cease to sell vouchers until the period elapses.

+Ultimately, the idea will be that many users will be providing router service in addition to consuming it.
+In this way, the fees charged for the various elements of the service amortize the usage costs, and preventing the free rider problem, which retards network scaling.

 ### Benefits to the Lightning Network

 It should also be pointed out that implicitly, Indra routers are providing some